Is zucchini low histamine? If you suffer with histamine intolerance, what you eat matters. By avoiding food triggers, you can minimize your symptoms.

 Zucchini and Histamine Intolerance: Other Amines and Components in Zucchini May Be a Problem

-If you have histamine intolerance, you know that foods that trigger histamine release can trigger or worsen histamine intolerance symptoms.
-Since zucchini is not naturally high in histamine, it won’t increase your body’s histamine load.
+If you have histamine intolerance, you know that foods that trigger histamine release can worsen histamine intolerance symptoms.
+Since zucchini is not naturally high in histamine, it should not increase your body’s histamine load.

 According to a chemical chart put out by the Royal Prince Alfred Hospital’s Allergy Unit, or RHPAH, in Australia, zucchini is a food that contains amines, salicylate, and glutamate.
 (2) The data comes from lab testing carried out by the allergy unit, and their experience working with clients.